vicodescity/autoscrapes.github.io/NNU/PROJECT_WORKFLOW.md

 This was my very first webscraping project with python.
-The project was for a website called NNu.ng
+The project was for a website called nnu.ng
-This is the full link ---->https://www.nnu.ng
+This is the full link ----> https://www.nnu.ng

 So the site pays you for every posts you open(The ones that have a time text attached to it), since there are alot of posts, he wanted to automate it.
 So i divided the project into three steps.